-In my current research project (2013-present), I examine labor migration in rural western India to understand the relations between the seasonal migration of socio-politically and economically marginalized agrarian populations and social change in migrant home villages.
+In my current research project (2013-22), I examine labor migration in rural western India to understand the relations between the seasonal migration of socio-politically and economically marginalized agrarian populations and social change in migrant home communities.
 I have published my ongoing research in Environment and Planning A; Gender, Place and Culture; and Geoforum.
-I have been conducting research in Yavatmal district in the drylands of rural western India since 2011 by applying qualitative research methods and surveys, and my project has been supported by the Social Science Research Council and the University of Illinois at Urbana-Champaign.
+To collect data, I have conducted fieldwork by applying qualitative research methods in Yavatmal district in Maharashtra state.
+I am grateful to the Social Science Research Council and the University of Illinois at Urbana-Champaign for supporting my research.
 A paper based on my dissertation was awarded the 2019 J. Warren Nystrom Award by the American Association of Geographers.

 Previously (2011-16), I have studied the politics of food-based entitlements in the region to explain a) the distribution of endowments (that can be exchanged for food) among various agrarian communities and b) food-based entitlements as biopolitics that embroils populations occupying multiple social locations and variegated relations with the development state.
 I have co-published this research in the Journal of Rural Studies, and my project was supported by Ohio University and the Friends of India Endowment Trust in Athens, Ohio

 I am currently developing a new research project (2020-) to examine labor migration and social reproduction under climate change in rural western India.
 Drawing on scholarship primarily in human-environment and humanistic geography that examine the plurality of climate change and labor migration relations and my recent and future fieldwork projects in rural Maharashtra, I seek to understand labor migration, agrarian change, and social transformations under climate climate.
 A Faculty Enhancement Grant from Portland State University is supporting this research.